Thiararapeter/SuperWP-Menu-Visibility/readme.txt

 Simply select the desired visibility settings when editing a menu item in the WordPress dashboard.

 == Changelog ==

+= 1.0.03 =
+* Improved performance and user experience.
+* Minor bug fixes and enhancements.

 = 1.0.02 =
 * Fixed bugs related to geolocation API usage.